SansamLab/FlowjoAnalysis/README.md

 1. Copy repository URL from github into your local github desktop
 2. Open the rproj file
-3. Make sure you have revn library loaded - install.packages("renv")
+3. Make sure you have renv library loaded - install.packages("renv")
 4. load library revn - library(revn)
 5. Then initialize the package - renv::init()
 6. Once all the packages are downloaded from the renv.lock file install the newest version of the package (Ex: FlowjoDataAnalysis_0.1.2.tar.gz)